-This is the first in a series of posts about the Japanese gennou hammer (pronounced “gen-noh) in general and and how to design and make a unique one that perfectly fits your body and style of work.
+This is the first in a series of articles about the Japanese gennou hammer in general (written 玄翁 in Chinese characters and pronounced “gen/noh”) and in particular how to design and make a unique one that perfectly fits your body and style of work.

-The objective of these posts is to share with you, Gentle Reader, what I have learned over the years about gennou handles to help you design and make your own handle.
+The objective of these articles is to share with you, Gentle Reader, what your humble servant has learned over the years about gennou handles to help you design and make your own.

 I will gladly share the entire series, including the drawings, as a single document with Beloved Customers upon request.